The Foreskin Industry

 The Bio-Engineering and Cosmetics Industries

-There’s now a well established industry built on obtaining the foreskins of neonate baby boys.
+There’s now a well established industry built on obtaining the foreskins of neonate baby boys in the United States.
 In the American healthcare system, parents pay between $200 to $350 to obstetricians to circumcise their boys.
 Those obstetricians therefore have a vested financial interest, making it harder to objectively weigh the evidence that circumcision is a harmful practice of no medical benefit.
 Contrast this to the UK where the introduction of the NHS (national health service) seventy years ago was the last nail in the coffin for circumcision on supposed health grounds.
 Though some parents still wished to have their children circumcised, believing it had benefits, the government refused to fund the operation, deeming it to have no medical basis.
 Parents, of course, put a great deal of trust in their doctors, who are highly educated and sworn to do no harm.
 However, surely it makes sense to trust the global medical community on this issue – who are against circumcision – instead of US doctors who both profit from performing the procedure, and who may be subject to crippling litigation if it were widely admitted that circumcision is both harmful and medically unnecessary.